-The deadline to get the most out of your plan is establishing it before December 31st.
+The deadline to get the most out of your plan is to establish it before December 31st.

 You must sign the plan adoption agreement before December 31st.
 In December, we always get a very large Solo 401(k) rush of customers.
-In order to make sure all our customers can confidently get their adoption agreements signed, a Solo 401(k) must be purchase by midnight December 20th.
+In order to make sure all our customers can confidently get their adoption agreements signed, a Solo 401(k) must be purchased by midnight on December 16th.

 What are the two types of contributions?

-Employee Contributions - These come from your personal or self-employed income.
-You need 1099 income (sole proprietorship), or active salary income from your small business entity (LLC, C-Corp, S-Corp).
+These come from your personal or self-employed income.
+You need 1099 income (sole proprietorship) or active salary income from your small business entity (LLC, C-Corp, S-Corp).
 Rental income, investment income, or S Corp Distributions do NOT count as active income to the IRS.
-There is the $19,500.

 For your Solo 401(k), you must formally elect to make an employee deferral contribution by December 31st.
-If your Solo 401k is not open by December 31st you MISS OUT on all employer contributions.
+If your Solo 401k is not open by December 31st, you MISS OUT on all employee contributions.

 Do I have more time to finish my contribution like my IRA?